 The weather connection

-According to a 2015 analysis done in Taiwan, up to half of people living with migraine say changes in the weather cause their headaches.
+According to a 2015 done in Taiwan, up to half of people living with migraine say changes in the weather cause their headaches.
 Storms, temperature extremes, and changes in barometric pressure might all contribute to these headaches by altering levels of serotonin and other brain chemicals.

 The research on the connection between migraine and weather changes has been mixed, in part because it has been difficult to study.
 People have varying reactions to weather changes, so it’s hard for researchers to narrow down one cause.